A topic from the subject of Biochemistry in Chemistry.

 Introduction

-Protein synthesis and folding are complex processes that are essential for the proper functioning of cells.
-Protein synthesis involves the translation of genetic information into a chain of amino acids, while protein folding involves the folding of this chain into a specific three-dimensional structure.
+Protein synthesis and folding are complex processes essential for proper cellular function.
+Protein synthesis translates genetic information into an amino acid chain, while protein folding transforms this chain into a specific three-dimensional structure.

 Basic Concepts